BryanBoni/L3ProjetSVG/README.md

 ###If possible
 * Create a fancy and ergonomic interface and add it function (file management, animation, zoom and more...),
-* Be able to import other format,
+* Be able to save in other format or reading other format (ex: implement splin),
 * Upgrade the SVG language support.

 ##To do